isc-projects/bind9/doc/dev/dev.md

 - `tests.sh`: runs all the test cases.
 A non-zero return value results in R:FAIL

-- `clean.sh`: run at the end to clean up temporary files, but only if the test was completed successfully; otherwise the temporary files are left in place for inspection.

 - `ns[X]`: these subdirectories contain test name servers that can be queried or can interact with each other.
 (For example, `ns1` might be running as a root server, `ns2` as a TLD server, and `ns3` as a recursive